NabilAidilreza/STARScraper/README.md

 # NTU_Timetable_Generator_Python
- Takes in STARS Planner Html and converts to excel / .ics file for better viewing
+ Takes in STARS Planner Html and converts to excel / .ics file for better viewing.

+ Only available in Python.
+ To download required libraries on your own computer. e.g